danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/001_kmsimg_fossilfuels.md

 **Optimal Calculation**

-Jo received confirmation from their energy supplier that the site they were interested in used 200,000kWh of natural gas over the course of a year.
-The supplier provided access to data from an installed Automated Meter Reader (AMR) and Jo was able to spot four weeks where no gas was being consumed unexpectedly.
-As such, data were missing for four weeks of a total 48 (for sake of this example), equalling 8.33% of estimated or missing data and 91.67% of verified or intact data.
-It was therefore possible to use the Optimal Calculation methodology.
+Jo receives confirmation from her energy supplier that the site she is interested in used 200,000kWh of natural gas over the course of the year she is interested in.
+The supplier provides access to data from an installed Automated Meter Reader (AMR) and Jo is able to spot four weeks where no gas was being consumed unexpectedly.
+As such, data were considered missing for four weeks of a total 48 (for sake of this example), equalling 8.33% of estimated or missing data and 91.67% of verified or intact data.
+It is therefore possible to use the Optimal Calculation methodology.

-By using the BEIS Conversion Factors dataset for the year she is interested in (2019), Jo was able to source a value for emissions per kWh of natural gas use, assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
-Jo wanted to report in tonnes, therefore divided the sum by 1,000.
-This value was then rounded to 2 decimal places.
-Along with adding their units (tCO<sub>2</sub>e), Jo made sure to add the [OC] tag to support transparency around how this figure was calculated.
-The final value added to Jo’s annual report was 36.77tCO<sub>2</sub>e [OC].
+By using the [BEIS Conversion Factors dataset for the year she is interested in (2019)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019), Jo is able to source a value for emissions per kWh of natural gas use, assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
+Jo wants to report in tonnes, therefore divides the sum by 1,000 and then rounds to two decimal places.
+Along with adding their units (tCO<sub>2</sub>e), Jo adds the [OC] tag to support transparency around how this figure was calculated.
+The final value added to Jo’s annual report is 36.77tCO<sub>2</sub>e [OC].

-*Equation 1.6* A worked example of an RDC calculation of emissions associated with natural gas consumption.
+*Equation 1.6* A worked example of a OC calculation of emissions associated with natural gas consumption.

 $$
 \frac{200000 \times 0.18385}